Visheshpapreja/jenkinsci/README.md

 GERMANY IS A QUIT COUNTRY.
 MORE PEOPLE LIVE IN THE NORTHERN PART OF THE COUNTRY.
 ```

+## Python

-5. Solve the problem in question 4 using any programming language you like.
+Solve the problem in question 4 using any programming language you like.
 [15pts]
 ```
 create a simple script using commands above.